splunk/public-o11y-docs/synthetics/test-config/syn-downtimes.rst

 Schedule requirements:

-* Downtimes configurations must be at least fifteen minutes long.
+* Downtime configurations must be at least fifteen minutes long.
-* Downtimes configurations can be a maximum of one year in advance and one year in duration.
+* Downtime configurations can be a maximum of one year in advance and one year in duration.

 How to schedule a downtime configuration: